gokhanarkan/old-landing-page/README.md

 # gokhanarkan.com
 ---

 This is my personal landing page built with Vue.js and hosted with Netlify.
+The contact form is integrated with AWS Lambda and Node.js.

 I will style this page similar to Edward Tufte's handouts.
 Check here for more: https://edwardtufte.github.io/tufte-css/